 Add a Display Shelf

 A simple addition of molding along the upper cabinets adds a decorative touch as well as more storage space for displaying favourite dishes.
-It’s painted to match other features in the kitchen.
+It's painted to match other features in the kitchen.
 Check out more kitchen upgrades that make your home look expensive.

 Secure Your Kitchen Towels